4Subsea/evapy/README.md

 #### Option 3: Source Zip

 Download a zip of the code via GitHub.
-Then, type:
+Extract and type:

     cd ./evapy
     pip install .